maker0101/Coinbase_Clone/README.md

 ## Shout out

 - This great [YouTube video from JavaScript Mastery](https://youtu.be/9DDX3US3kss) helped me discover the Coinranking API and the Rapid API service.
-- Again, i would like to thank my awesome code tutor [Esen](https://github.com/snqb) for his invaluable feedback, code reviews and words of encouragement.
+- Again, I would like to thank my awesome code tutor [Esen](https://github.com/snqb) for his invaluable feedback, code reviews and words of encouragement.

 ## Disclaimer